Gwillyn/JS-Writing-Tips/README.md

       ```
 A NodeList allows you to access the elements using bracket notation and acts like an array.

 Much like the onclick function, another interactive addition is the event listener.

+Compare callback functions are